bevyengine/bevy-website/content/learn/book/intro/the-three-letters.md

 ```

 {% callout(type="info") %}
-Bevy systems use a technique called [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) to access data about the Bevy world.
-By declaring your function parameters wrapped in special types like [Query](@/learn/book/intro/the-next-three-letters.md#queries) or [Res](@/learn/book/intro/the-next-three-letters.md#resources), the data for those parameters will be filled in for you automatically — without you having to actually call the system.
+Bevy systems use a technique called [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) to access ECS data.
+Function parameters like [Query](@/learn/book/intro/the-next-three-letters.md#queries) and [Res](@/learn/book/intro/the-next-three-letters.md#resources) will have their data filled in for you automatically!
+{% end %}

+Systems usually access entities and their components via [Queries](@/learn/book/intro/the-next-three-letters.md#queries), which will be covered in the next chapter.

-Another cool feature of Bevy systems is automatic parallelism: by inspecting the function parameter types, Bevy can automatically determine if it's safe to run two systems concurrently.
+Another cool feature: Bevy systems are generally run in parallel automatically.
+By inspecting the function parameter types, Bevy can automatically determine if it's safe to run two systems concurrently.
 For example, if you have a system which regenerates character health by modifying a `Health` component, and a different system that manages the characters' mana pool (say, via a `Mana` component), then Bevy knows that these two data sets are _disjoint_ and can be updated at the same time.
 This is particularly important for optimal utilization of multiple CPU cores.
-{% end %}

-Systems usually access entities and their components via [Queries](@/learn/book/intro/the-next-three-letters.md#queries), which will be covered in the next chapter.
+## The Database Analogy

+ECS is very similar to an "in-memory database", both from an implementation perspective and a logical model perspective.
+Entities are like the "rows" of a database.
+The [`Entity`] id is like a "primary key".
+Components are like "columns".
+We can run queries on the data in these "tables".
+If you have experience with databases, you may find this analogy helpful.
+But you definitely don't need database experience to get the most out of Bevy!

 ## Why ECS?